Class 10 English Chapter 4 Nelson Mandela: Long Walk to Freedom

 4. What does courage mean to Mandela?

-Ans: To Mandela courage is not the absence of fear, but the victory over it.
+Ans: To Mandela courage is not the absence but the triumph over it.

-5. Which does he think natural, to love or to hate?
+5. Which does he think is natural, to love or to hate?

 Oral comprehension check -3